 We believe that representation of gender, ethnic, geographic, cultural or other perspectives expands the Board of Directors' understanding of the needs and viewpoints of our customers, partners, employees and other stakeholders.
 The following matrix discloses the gender and demographic backgrounds of our directors, as self-identified by its members in accordance with Nasdaq Listing Rule 5606.

-Some of the columns below include Kelly Ducourty, who has decided not to stand for re-election at the 2022 Annual Meeting and whose term as a director will end at the 2022 Annual Meeting.
+As of the 2023 Annual Meeting: